I am Polish, born in Poland. My hometown, Zielona Góra, in the western part of the country. Right now, our design studio is located in Wroclaw.

 My first dream was to be a professional sportsman.
 I used to be a determined athlete.
 When it came to choosing my university, I had an inner dilemma between architecture school and the physical education academy.
 I chose architecture, and that is how my current life route began.

 That is a tricky question, because I could say that I treat creation as a constant and complex process itself.
 I observe nature, its structuring and colorization contexts.
 I often look into the sky, feeding my fascination with cosmic wonders.
-I am obsessed with light reflections in the meaning of both their aesthetics and interference.
+I am obsessed with light reflections in terms of both their aesthetics and interference.
 My brain is a multi-layered construct of art, emotions, and physics.
-As a consequence, the creative process that you ask about is a complex narrative about me experiencing reality, trying to interpret it in metal deformations.
+As a consequence, the creative process that you ask about is a complex narrative about me experiencing reality, trying to interpret it in mental deformations.

-If your work is your passion, you do not feel you are at work, because you enjoy it.
+If your work is your passion, you do not feel like you are at work, because you enjoy it.
 This is my case – I love what I do.
 I try to balance myself between being a creator, engineer, salesman, craftsman, and head of my studio.
 It is challenging, but I have to say I like it.
 Thanks to this, I can consider my life an unpredictable adventure.

 From the very beginning, I was fascinated with metal and the techniques of processing, forming, and stabilizing it.
 I believe that my way to it was paved by my grandfather, who was a “blacksmith 1.0,” as I like to call him.
 My major interest used to be steel, especially during university times.
 Now I have grown up to experiment with various metals, like aluminium and copper.
 Sometimes I call myself the Blacksmith 4.0.

 Each object of mine is filled with technical particularities—even though it is literally empty inside.
-I developed the manufacturing process FiDU (from the German Freie Innendruck Umformung), which is an acronym for a free internal pressure forming.
+I developed the manufacturing process FiDU (from the German Freie Innendruck Umformung), which is an acronym for free internal pressure forming.
 Every object I create is a complex study of material, form, and stabilization.
 At Zieta Studio, we rely heavily on robotics—parametric design, laser cutting, welding, 3D printing, and scanning.
 Each stage is strongly based on both new technologies and human potential.
 If I need to point out a certain particularity, I would say it is air.
-Without inflating, there is no deformation.
+Without inflation, there is no deformation.

 Design is a point on the matrix of creation that I touch, but it is not set by a definition.
 For me, it is a prism of interdisciplinarity—art, bionics, and technology.

-I don’t want to point only one.
+I don’t want to point to only one.
 I admire all creators with passion, charisma, and determination to stick with their fascinations.

 Controlled loss of control.